chriskrycho/v5.chriskrycho.com/site/journal/relaunch.md

 ---
 title: Relaunch!
-subtitle: >
+subtitle: 'A new website design and implementation for 2020 and beyond—with a new title to boot!

-    A new website design and implementation for 2020 and beyond—with a new title to boot!
+'
-date: 2019-11-16 20:00:00
+date: 2019-11-16T20:00:00.000+00:00
 tags:
 - writing
 - design
 - open-source software
 - TypeScript
 audience: people who care about things like new website designs.
-summary: >
+summary: 'Sympolymathesis is the fifth version of chriskrycho.com—and I’m so happy to have it in the world at last!

-   Sympolymathesis is the fifth version of chriskrycho.com—and I’m so happy to have it in the world at last!
+'

 ---
 Welcome to <b>Sympolymathesis</b>—the fifth version of this website!
 I’m happy to have it in the world at last.

 Long-time readers will no doubt notice that it newly has a *title*, as well as a fresh look—albeit one closely connected in many ways to the previous design.
 Curious nerds will also notice that the tech making this thing go has changed.
 What follows are some comments on each of the above!